aead/mtls/README.md

 SNI=h1:l4AoVm6xKAVGsfo8J_ttCOC6Odgq3GJLHg5NtAdOAr0
 ```

-This has the nice property that clients cannot detect whether a server would serve a different public key
+This has the nice property that clients cannot detect whether a server would serve such a public key
 unless they know the hash of the public key.
 For such clients, the server behaves like any other TLS server.
 </details>